 - Donkey Kong/Donkey Kong Country.
 Two series, but possibly the oldest franchise in much of video games.
 First arcade game released in 1981, which was also Mario's gaming debut, with Donkey Kong Country 1 released in 1994 and the most recent game, Donkey Kong Country Returns Tropical Freeze, released in February 2014.

 - The DonPachi series by Cave: 6 games in the main arcade series since 1995, plus a bunch of spin-offs and ports.

 - Dragon Quest (Dragon Warrior) - 10 titles as of Dragon Quest X, plus spinoffs such as Dragon Quest Monsters.

 - The Falcon hardcore F-16 flight sim series is a long runner in a different way.
 The first game was released in 1984, and the latest game, Falcon 4.0, came out way back in 1998.
-However, a dedicated community has maintained this up to the present day, with the latest mod package, BMS 4.32, coming out in 2011.
+However, a dedicated community has maintained this up to the present day, with the latest mod package, BMS 4.33, coming out on October 30, 2015.

 - Final Fantasy - Not Exactly What It Says on the Tin at all.
 Industry legend has it that it was named such because it was the last gasp of a struggling Square Soft.
 It was a hit, and the rest is history.
 The series celebrated its 25-year anniversary on December 18, 2012.

 - Fire Emblem has been considered a mainstay of the SRPG genre since its debut in 1990, though the series didn't leave Japan until the seventh game was released in North America in 2003.